JREAM/php-saas-jream/app/updates.md

 - Due to Updating to `C Phalcon 3.1.1` there were several breaking changes, so I've updated every package.
 - Working 12 to 18 hours a day is catching up with errors, I'll need a break soon (I kid you not).
     - Considering a New Framework that's better setup to scale (Micro API's for everything!)
+- Updated all Composer Packages to Latest
+- Bug: Fixed API Keys for Stripe, goodness!
 - Bug: Figuring out why Redirects now append http or https so the URL breaks.
-- Updated all Composer Packages to Latest
 - Bug: Contact Forms Fixed
 - Bug: Fixed Payment Gateways
 - Bug: Fixed Sentry (Out of Date)